fscorrupt/Posterizarr/README.md

     - `backgroundfont`: Background font file name.
     - `overlayfile`: Overlay file name.
     - `backgroundoverlayfile`: Background overlay file name.
+    - `titlecardoverlayfile` : Title Card overlay file name.
-    - `LibraryFolders`: Set to `true` for asset structure in one flat folder or `false` to split into library media folders like [Plex-Meta-Manager](https://metamanager.wiki/en/latest/pmm/guides/assets/#image-asset-directory-guide) needs it.
+    - `LibraryFolders`: Set to `false` for asset structure in one flat folder or `true` to split into library media folders like [Plex-Meta-Manager](https://metamanager.wiki/en/latest/pmm/guides/assets/#image-asset-directory-guide) needs it.
     - `SeasonPosters`: Set to `true` to also create season posters.
     - `BackgroundPosters`: Set to `true` to also create background posters.
+    - `TitleCards` : Set to `true` to also create title cards.
     </details>
     <details close>
     <summary>OverlayPart:</summary>